pism/pism/examples/jako/README.md

 This directory contains all of the scripts needed to build a PISM regional model of Jakobshavn Isbrae in the Greenland ice sheet.
 The same strategy will work for other outlet glaciers.
-The base data is the SeaRISE 1km Greenland dataset for the whole ice sheet plus an earlier lower-resolution (5km) whole ice sheet spun-up state.
+The base data is the SeaRISE 1km Greenland dataset for the whole ice sheet, plus an earlier lower-resolution (5km) whole ice sheet spun-up state.
 That whole ice sheet state can be downloaded or regenerated from examples/searise-greenland/ scripts.